 On May 4th, Jason Verners, dubbed “One of the most promising rising stars in magic today” by Vanish Magazine, co-hosts a special dinner titled Senses.
 “We’re bringing together food and magic in an unexpected way,” says chef Castro.
 “Our dishes will reflect the five senses, smell, touch, taste, sound and sight, as well as number six, intuition.”

-There are two more YAM Long Table Dinners planned, for September 7 and November 2, 2023, with details to be provided closer to the date, coinciding with YAM magazine issue release dates (offering participants an early opportunity to snag their copy).
+There is another YAM Long Table Dinner planned for November 2, 2023, with details to be provided closer to the date, coinciding with YAM magazine issue release dates (offering participants an early opportunity to snag their copy).

 Of the ambiance and experience of attending a long table dinner at HOB Fine Foods, Castro says “people are always intrigued that they’re not just coming for dinner, but for an experience and to learn more about the dishes they’re enjoying.
 For example, we recently hosted one featuring my Ghanian mother, which gave me an opportunity to share my background and for us to share our African culture through food.
 I want our guests to learn something and be entertained too.”